Platform-OS/platformos-documentation/_PlatformOS/how-platformos-works/glossary.md

 ## Views

-The usual structure of a webpage with the possibility to use Layouts, Pages and Partials:
+The usual structure of a webpage with the possibility to use layouts, pages and partials:

-* Create a Layout: `marketplace_builder/views/layouts/application.liquid`
+* Create a layout: `marketplace_builder/views/layouts/application.liquid`
-* Create Pages with different slugs: `marketplace_builder/pages/about-us.liquid`
+* Create pages with different slugs: `marketplace_builder/pages/about-us.liquid`
-* Create Partials that are used both in Layout and Pages: `marketplace_builder/views/layouts/shared/_javascripts.liquid`, `marketplace_builder/views/partials/shared/_contact-form.liquid`
+* Create partials that are used both in layout and pages: `marketplace_builder/views/layouts/shared/_javascripts.liquid`, `marketplace_builder/views/partials/shared/_contact-form.liquid`

-Because `_contact-form.liquid` is a Partial it can be used in multiple places, about-us page, contact-us page, and in a configuration form.
+Because `_contact-form.liquid` is a partial it can be used in multiple places, about-us page, contact-us page, and in a configuration form.

 ## YAML